Golden Integrity: Why Ethically Sourced Fairmined Gold Matters in My Jewelry

 My studio assistant—three years old and already asking big questions.
 Photo credit: Michelle Pajak-Reynolds

-She wasn’t asking about logistics.
+That hit me.
+She was not asking about logistics.
 She was asking about people.

-And I realized two things right then: First, my daughter had absolutely inherited both my curiosity and my finely tuned bullshit meter.
-And second, I didn’t have an answer that honored her question.
+I realized two things.
+She inherited my curiosity and my finely tuned bullshit meter.
+And I did not have an answer that truly honored her question.
+My heart sunk…

-I had followed developments in traceability and responsible sourcing for years, but that day made it personal.
-It was no longer enough to rely on good intentions—I needed to be certain.
-I needed to be able to answer, truthfully and proudly, who made this and how it got here.
+I had been following responsible sourcing for years, but that moment made it personal.
+It was not enough to rely on good intentions.
+I needed to know for sure who made this and how it got here.

-That moment with my daughter led me to become a licensed Fairmined gold jewelry designer in in the fall of 2018.
+That moment led me to become a licensed Fairmined gold jewelry designer in the fall of 2018.

 This same intention shapes my silver collections, which feature the highest-quality 100% recycled sterling silver from trusted U.S. suppliers.
-While Fairmined silver isn’t yet available domestically, I’m watching closely—and the moment it is, I’ll welcome it wholeheartedly into my work.
+While Fairmined silver isn’t yet available domestically, I’m watching closely and the moment it is, I’ll welcome it into my work.

 Fairmined Gold Jewelry